-Bellew was commissioned lieutenant on 23 June 1756, had the Dispatch 14 from November 1762 until March 1763, was promoted commander on 1 November 1764, and recommissioned the sloop Beaver in June 1767, going out to North America that autumn and serving at Halifax during 1768-70.
-In October 70 he briefly had the Romney 50 at Spithead, moving to the Hussar 28 shortly afterwards at Gravesend, of which vessel he was posted captain on 10 January 1771 before leaving her two months later when she was paid off on the resolution of the Falkland Islands dispute.
+Bellew was commissioned lieutenant on 23 June 1756, having passed his examination five years earlier, and he commanded the Dispatch 14 from November 1762 until March 1763.
+He was promoted commander on 6 November 1764, and recommissioned the sloop Beaver in June 1767, going out to North America that autumn, delivering William Spry to take up the governorship of Barbados in February 1768, and serving at Halifax and Boston during 1768-70.

-He recommissioned the Solebay 28 in June 1775, leaving her shortly afterwards, and once the Liverpool 28 was commissioned at Chatham in July he took her out to North America in the early autumn.
-In January 1776 he torched the town of Norfolk, Virginia following an initial polite and courteous discourse with the rebel Americans holding the town after they had refused fresh provisions to the Navy and fired upon their boats.
-The rebels also set fire to part of the town that had purposefully been left unmolested by the British, apparently to raise local ire against the oppressors .
+Bellew recommissioned the Solebay 28 in June 1775 with the intention of sailing for North America, but he left her shortly afterwards when her timbers were discovered to be so rotten that she was deemed unserviceable.
+Once the Liverpool 28 was commissioned at Chatham in July he departed for North America from that port on 25 August.
+In January 1776 he torched the town of Norfolk, Virginia following an initially polite and courteous discourse with the rebel Americans holding the town after they had refused fresh provisions to the Navy and fired upon their boats.
+The rebels also set fire to part of the town that had purposefully been left unmolested by the British, apparently to raise local ire against the ‘oppressors’.
 During May 1776 the Liverpool was stationed in the Delaware with the Roebuck 44, Captain Andrew Snape Hamond, where on the afternoon of the 9th they were attacked by a host of small rebel craft coming down from Mud Island.
 The Roebuck grounded during this action, was re-floated during the night, but the next day both vessels were obliged to retire downriver when the attack resumed.

-In 1789 Bellew inherited the estate of Stockleigh from his late nephew, but he died two years later on 18 April 1791.
+In 1789 Bellew inherited the estate of Stockleigh Court in Devon from his late nephew, but he died two years later in Exeter on 18 April 1791.

 He married Anne, widow of Thomas Wentworth, but had no issue, although she had children from her previous marriage.